peter-can-write/web-notes/angular.md

 configuration information.
 Note also how, at the end, we route all URLs that don't match `/`, `/foo` or `/bar` back to `/` with the `redirectTo` function.
-We could then basically define a whole new HTML page for each view and have a whole new controller fo reach page, which means a new scope and new variables.
+We could then basically define a whole new HTML page for each view and have a whole new controller for each page, which means a new scope and new variables.

 Resources: